AlfioEmanueleFresta/practical-xss/worksheet.rst

 The first step is to familiarise with the website.
 You can create an account using the "Register" link at the top of the page.
-The website allows users to login, view articles, comment them and
+The website allows users to login, view articles and write comments.

 Unsanitised output